Cultural Practices

 Inflorescence fully developed: flowers separating

-PHENOLOGICAL STAGES: Beginning of flowering: first caps falling
+PHENOLOGICAL STAGES: Early flowering: 25% of caps fallen

 Edith Byrne, Association Program Educator I